Awê Ma se Kinnes!

 The kakkest thing about the Travel Ban is that our Tourism Industry will once again be brought to its knees.
 For those of us who are able to, let’s make a concerted effort to do some local touristy things over the next while.
 And as you all know, it’s much better to make lurrrrrve when you’re not at home.

 The flight over already, is as inconvenient as hell.
 Yes I’m talking about Economy Class.
-Because even if you start out having Business Class fantasies, by the time you’re done with the maths, the conversation at home usually ends with “it’s fine man lets go economy – there’s a lot we can do with that extra 50 thousand”.
+Even if you start out having Business Class fantasies, by the time you’re done with the maths, the conversation at home usually ends with “it’s fine man lets go economy, there’s a lot we can do with that extra 50 thousand”.
 And so you arrive at Departures, freshly showered and in a good economy mood.
 Three hours into the ten hour flight, reality kicks in.
 Who knew your legs were that long?!
 Six hours into the flight and everyone else’s movie seems a lot more interesting that yours.
-Dammit.
-You’re making terrible choices in the sky.
+Dammit, you’re making terrible choices in the sky.
 But you keep watching because, if you stop watching your shit movie, you would have to realize that you need to use the toilet.
 The small one with the wet floor that everyone’s been using.

 Heathrow finally.
 You uncomfortably make your way to the queue that says OTHER.
-Because you mos were not born in Europe.
-You are aware of the fact that Security is keeping an especially tight eye on the OTHER queue.
-Because obviously you want to try to get in illegally.
+Because you mos were not born in Europe, you are aware of the fact that Security is keeping an especially tight eye on the OTHER queue, cause obviously you want to try to get in illegally.
 Because obviously you are hiding tik in your hair.
 Because obviously you want to try overstay your welcome and chill in the UK for thirty years.
 Ummmm, actually…no. I definitely have plans of fleeing back to Cape Town, as per the Flight Centre arrangement.

 And so the day arrives when you go back to the Mother City.
 Not a day too soon.
-You land around midday.
-Which is just perfect.
-Because it’s daylight.
+You land around midday, which is just perfect because it’s daylight.
 I mean, nobody wants to land at night.
 In case there’s loadshedding.
-O South Africa, how I’ve missed you.
+Oh South Africa, how I’ve missed you.